-Famous Love Letters to Inspire You on Valentine’s Day
+Famous Love Letters for Valentine’s Day Inspo

-Whatever you have planned this Valentine’s Day, why not begin (or end) theevening with some handwritten words of love and devotion inspired by some of the most famous love letters ever written?
+Whatever you have planned this Valentine’s Day, why not begin (or end) the evening with some handwritten words of love and devotion inspired by some of the most famous love letters ever written?
 Your mate is sure to swoon when he/she reads how you really feel about them, especially if you’ve not expressed yourself on paper in the past.
-Ifyou do write a love letter to the object of your affection, be sure to choose some lovely Valentine’s Day stationery from PaperDirect.
+If you do write a love letter to the object of your affection, be sure to choose some lovely Valentine’s Day stationery from PaperDirect.
 Easy online ordering makes choosing and receiving your favorite style a breeze!

 Famous Love Letters